ciobi12/Sentiment-Classification-using-Word-Embeddings/README.md

 # Sentiment-Classification-using-Word-Embeddings

 Using Deep Learning techniques, I implemented a system that tries to classify the sentiment based on a person's movie review.
 Here, sentiments are labeled as 1: the person likes the movie and 0: the person doesn't like the movie.
-When testing the network, it assigns a number from 0 to 1 to the predicted reviews.
+When testing the network, it assigns a number from 0 to 1 to the predicted sentiments, given the corresponding reviews.

 ***